Romy Schnelle

 Managing Director

 Prior to joining HTGF, she worked with mp3 inventor Prof. Karlheinz Brandenburg to co-found Fraunhofer spin-off IOSONO, now Barco Audio Technologies.
 She began her career in business development at the Fraunhofer Institute for Digital Media Technology.
-Schnell studied media science at the Technical University of Ilmenau.
+Schnelle studied media science at the Technical University of Ilmenau.

 Portfolio